Particular/docs.particular.net/samples/logging/datadog/sample.md

 ## Capturing metric values

 Setup Datadog client.
-Let' s assume the Datadog agent runs on default address and port.
+Let's assume the Datadog agent runs on the default address and port.

 snippet: setup-datadog-client